ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 happens, having a starting point will make reconstructing your research process much easier.
 Additionally, don't hesitate to update your project prosposal as things change.
-Updating your plan as you figure out what works and what doesn't isn't a failing.
-It's good research practice.
+Updating your plan as you figure out what works and what doesn't isn't a failing -- it's good research practice.
 And your project proposal can help you keep track of those changes as you make them.